 Grab your mixing bowl and measuring cups, then get ready to whip these tender cookies up in no time!
 Just mix the dough, chill, then roll them out!

-You'll have plenty of sugar cookies to share with this recipe that yields roughly 36-40 cookies.
+You'll have plenty of sugar cookies to share with this recipe which yields roughly 36-40 cookies.
 However, the quantity can vary depending on the size of your cookie cutters and dough thickness.

 Make the Sugar Cookie Dough